strimzi/strimzi-kafka-oauth/README.md

 Add the following to `server.properties` file:

     authorizer.class.name=io.strimzi.kafka.oauth.server.authorizer.KeycloakRBACAuthorizer
-    principal.builder.class=io.strimzi.kafka.oauth.server.OAuthKafkaPrincipalBuilder

 Note: Since version 0.6.0 the `io.strimzi.kafka.oauth.server.authorizer.JwtKafkaPrincipalBuilder` has been deprecated.
 Use the above configuration instead.

+You also need a properly configured OAuth authentication support, as described in [Configuring the Kafka broker authentication](configuring_the_kafka_broker_authentication).

 #### Configuring the KeycloakRBACAuthorizer

 All the configuration properties for KeycloakRBACAuthorizer begin with a `strimzi.authorization.` prefix.

-The token endpoint used by KeycloakRBACAuthorizer has to be the same as the one used for authentication:
+The token endpoint used by KeycloakRBACAuthorizer has to be the same as the one used for OAuth authentication:
 - `strimzi.authorization.token.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token" - the endpoint used to exchange the access token for a list of grants)
 - `strimzi.authorization.client.id` (e.g.: "kafka" - the client representing a Kafka Broker which has Authorization Services enabled)